passport/www.passportjs.org/CONTRIBUTING.md

 ### Architecture

-The architecture of this site is simple: it is a static site consisting of HTML, CSS, and (minimal) JavaScript.
+The architecture of this site is simple: it is a static site consisting of HTML, CSS, and JavaScript.
 Toolchain choices tend to favor staying as close to web standards and Node.js conventions as possible, minimizing the need for frameworks and dependencies.

+#### CSS

+Stylesheets are authored in [Stylus](https://stylus-lang.com/) and compiled to CSS during the build step.
+Source files are located in the [web/styles](https://github.com/passport/www.passportjs.org/tree/master/web/styles) directory.